storybookjs/addon-styling/MIGRATION.md

 ### 📦 Remove `@storybook/addon-styling`

+You can now remove `@storybook/addon-styling` from your project dependencies and addons array in your `.storybook/main.ts` file.

+If you were also using `@storybook/addon-styling` for theme switching capabilities, read the section below on how to migrate to `@storybook/addon-themes`.

 ## `@storybook/addon-styling` to `@storybook/addon-themes`

 This guide will walk you through the steps to migrate from `@storybook/addon-styling` to `@storybook/addon-themes` for configuring your Storybook to use theme switching capabilities.